 You can add the device to your project the same way as other SoftMotion devices.

 With a right click on the „SoftMotion General Axis Pool“ you open the menu „Add device“.
-The „SM_Drive_RaspiStepper“ is under „Softmotion drives“ and „position controled drives“, which you can add now by clicking „Add Device“.
+The „SM_Drive_RaspiStepper_Direct“ (designed to use H-bridge based devices, see above) and the "SM_Drive_RaspiStepper_PulsDir" can be found in the category „Softmotion drives“ and „position controled drives“, which you can add now by clicking „Add Device“.

 With a double click on the device in the device tree the editor for the configuration opens.
-The motor specific parameters like number of motorincrements, the velocity unit or the maximal velocity can be set as in other SoftMotion devices.
+The motor specific parameters like number of motor increments per turn (many models have 200 steps/turn), the velocity unit or the maximum velocity can be set as in other SoftMotion devices.

 To call up the motor in the project, a program must be added to the application as a "POU".
-There you create an instance of "SMC_StartupDrive" and assign this instance to the SoftMotion axis.
+There you can use applicable CODESYS SoftMotion function blocks like MC_Power or MC_MoveVelocity.
+Or you create an instance of "SMC_StartupDrive" (that contains many basic function blocks) and assign this instance to the SoftMotion axis.

 The motor can now get controlled like other SoftMotion devices with the SoftMotion-FBs.

-As the SoftMotion device and the CODESYS GPIO-driver both write in the GPIO library, it is not possible to use both of them in the same project.
+As the SoftMotion device needs an exclusive GPIO access, it is not possible to use the other GPIOs in parallel in the same project.